miceno/providence/tests/README.txt

 To install a profile, run `tests/profile.setup.sh <PROFILE>`.
 It will use the `testing` profile as a default if no profile is provided.

+Local configuration is not read from `app/conf/local` but from `tests/conf`, so should you need any any local configuration for the test, use the latter.